 Laser marking is primarily utilized for different industrial objectives.
-It is frequently used to print graphics, machine-readable data such as data matrix codes, barcodes or text like serial numbers over the surface of a material.
+It is frequently used to print graphics, and machine-readable data such as data matrix codes, barcodes, or text-like serial numbers over the surface of a material.

-Laser marking functions satisfactorily with a broad category of substances which includes plastic, glass, copper, paper, cardboard, wood, ceramic, titanium, aluminium, and steel.
+Laser marking functions satisfactorily with a broad category of substances which includes plastic, glass, copper, paper, cardboard, wood, ceramic, titanium, aluminum, and steel.